-- Combine the melted butter with the olive oil in a bowl.
+- Combine the melted butter with the remaining 1/4 cup olive oil in a bowl.
 Using a pastry brush, lightly grease two 9x12-inch rectangular pans.

 - Carefully remove the phyllo roll from the plastic sleeve.
 Most packages come in 12x18-inch sheets when opened fully.

-- Layer another 10 sheets to each pan on top of the spinach mixture making sure to brush each sheet well with butter/olive oil mixture.
+- Layer another 10 phyllo sheets on top of the spinach mixture in each pan, making sure to brush each sheet well with butter/olive oil mixture.

 - Before baking, score the top layer of phyllo (making sure not to puncture filling layer) to enable easier cutting of pieces later.
 You can place the pan in the freezer to harden the top layers and then use a serrated knife to make the cutting easier.

-- Bake in a preheated 350 F oven until the pita turns a deep golden brown.
-If the pita is frozen when you put it in the oven, you will need approximately 45 minutes of cooking time.
+- Bake until the pie turns a deep golden brown.
+If the pie is frozen when you put it in the oven, you will need approximately 45 minutes of cooking time.
 If fresh, plan for approximately 20 to 25 minutes of cooking time.